pberck/MoCap/README.md

 # MoCap

 Files to post-process mocap data for event detection and EAF file generation.
+Work in progress, needs some clean up.

 ### `mocap_gen_dists.py`